project-single

 Client: Government: Gongshu District City Village Reconstruction Department

-Project Type: Exhibition/visitor center and park facilities for the 2022 Asian Games events and beyond
+Project Type: Exhibition/visitor center with green roof for the 2023 Asian Games and beyond

 Size: 18,000 m2 (194,000 ft2)